AdaCore/learn/content/courses/ada-idioms/chapters/constructor_functions_for_abstract_data_types.rst

 units.
 In the following discussion, *abstract* has this OOP sense unless stated otherwise.

-We that definition in place, we can explain how Ada prevents constructor inheritance: whenever a tagged type is extended, all inherited constructor functions automatically become abstract functions for the extended type.
+With that definition in place, we can explain how Ada prevents constructor inheritance: whenever a tagged type is extended, all inherited constructor functions automatically become abstract functions for the extended type.
 Assuming the extended child type is not abstract, the type extension will be illegal because only abstract